Red Blood Cell Inclusion Bodies

 • Thalassemia: Abnormal hemoglobin synthesis can lead to basophilic stippling.

-• Heinz bodies: Denatured clumps of hemoglobin precipitated within RBCs due to oxidative stress.
+• Heinz bodies: Heinz bodies are denatured clumps of hemoglobin precipitated within RBCs due to oxidative stress.
 They might be associated with:

 • G6PD deficiency: An enzyme deficiency that makes RBCs susceptible to oxidative damage.